becauselol/40.305-Project---Elevator-Group-Control/README.md

 Project for 40.305 Adv Topics in Stochastic Modelling Based on Elevator Group Control Problem

+## Data Analysed
+- Wait Times of passengers by floor
+- Idle Times of each elevator
+- Number of passengers each elevator service

+## Algorithms Tested

 ## Installation
 Requires Python >= 3.11
 Create a new virtual environment and activate it: